How We Share News about Grants

 Houston Endowment is a private philanthropic institution that works across the community for the benefit of the people of greater Houston.

-With assets of over $1.6 billion, the foundation makes grants to nonprofit organizations totaling approximately $80 million each year in order to enhance civic assets, strengthen systems that support residents, promote post-secondary success, and build a stronger region.
+With assets of over $1.8 billion, the foundation provides approximately $70 million in funding each year in order to enhance civic assets, strengthen systems that support residents, promote post-secondary success, and build a stronger region.
 Established by Jesse H. and Mary Gibbs Jones in 1937, Houston Endowment has a rich legacy of addressing some of greater Houston’s most compelling needs.
 Today the foundation continues efforts to create a vibrant community where all have the opportunity to thrive.